bjompen/bjompen.github.io/posts/AzdoVMSSBicep.md

 And if we look at the above drop down (new line -> **CTRL + SPACE**) we see, amongst others, a `sku` property.

-Connecting the helpfullness of the plugin, reading the API docs, and seeing what we actually have created before, we can now pretty much recreate our entire deployment in bicep.
+Connecting the helpfulness of the plugin, reading the API docs, and seeing what we actually have created before, we can now pretty much recreate our entire deployment in bicep.

 Do we want to though? well, no.